Lionel Shriver: Political views and activism

-Shriver described herself as a "lifelong Democrat" in 2022.
-She reported voting for Joe Biden in the 2020 U.S. presidential election.
-In September 2022, Shriver released an open letter in which she endorsed Republican Ron DeSantis for the 2024 U.S. presidential election.
-In the letter, she criticized both Biden and Donald Trump as poor leaders, and praised DeSantis for his handling of the COVID-19 pandemic, banning critical race theory in schools, opposing transgender involvement in women's sports, and passing the Florida Parental Rights in Education Act, while noting that she disagrees with him on abortion.

 In May 2010, Shriver criticized the American health system in an interview while at the Sydney Writers' Festival in Australia, in which she said she was "exasperated with the way that medical matters were run in my country" and considers that she is taking "my life in my hands.
 Most of all I take my bank account in my hands because if I take a wrong turn on my bike and get run over by a taxi, I could lose everything I have."

-As the 2016 keynote speaker at the Brisbane Writers' Festival, Shriver gave a controversial speech critical of the concept of cultural appropriation which led the festival to "pull its links to Shriver's speech and publicly disavow her point of view."
+As the 2016 keynote speaker at the Brisbane Writers' Festival, Shriver gave a speech critical of the concept of cultural appropriation which led the festival to "pull its links to Shriver's speech and publicly disavow her point of view".
 Shriver had previously been criticized for her depiction of Latino and African American characters in her book The Mandibles, which was described by one critic as racist and by another as politically misguided.
 In her Writers' Festival speech, Shriver contested these criticisms of her book, stating that writers should be entitled to write from any perspective, race, gender or background that they choose.